varadbhogayata/visual-question-answering/README.md

 5. VGG-16 pretrained weights

 # Run
-Put image in the data/ directory to test the image on this model, after run this file: python VQAdemo.py
+Put image in the data/ directory to test the image on this model, after run this file:
+'''python VQAdemo.py'''